Reading Opens Paths of Success for the Reader

 Apples Literacy Advance Reading and Math Academy 4-12 is a 501 (c) 3 Nonprofit Organization

-Our goal is to provide intensive literacy instruction to preadolescent and adolescent students who require specialized intervention in reading and math.
+Our goal is to provide intensive literacy instruction to all students who require specialized intervention in reading and math.
 We support post-high school Adult Literacy education.

 Roongpraiwan, R., Roongpraiwan, N., Visudhiphan, P. & Santikul, K. (2002).
 Prevalence and clinical characteristics of dyslexia in primary school students.
 J. Med.
 Assoc.
 Thai., 85(4), pp.1097-1103.